-Matthew Daniels is an English Colonel who has been sent home from the Crimea in disgrace.
-Mary Frances MacGregor is a Scottish widow who loathes everything about the English military, and yet both Mary Fran and Matthew know understand more than they want to about being lonely and isolated even amid family.
+Former military officer Matthew Daniels has been sent home from the Crimea in disgrace.
+Mary Frances MacGregor is a Scottish widow who loathes everything about the British military, and yet both Mary Fran and Matthew understand more than they want to about being lonely and isolated even amid family.
 They yearn to understand each other too, but old secrets and divided family loyalties threaten to cost them their chance at shared happiness.

 Enjoy An Excerpt

 Lady Mary Frances MacGregor has been widowed and lonely for too long at her family’s Highland seat, and handsome Englishman Matthew Daniels has noticed…

 “I was hoping I might find you out here.”
 Matthew Daniels sauntered up from the direction of the gardens, and the guilt roiling in Mary Fran’s gut threatened to choke her.

 “I’m in need of a little solitude, Mr. Daniels.”
 She pulled her shawl more tightly around her shoulders, though it was a beautiful, soft night.

 “No, you’re not.”
 He picked up her hand and tucked it over his arm.
 “Something has you overset.
 Are you feeling guilty for having spent the morning with me?
 All we did was talk, my lady, and admire your family’s holdings.”

 Without her consent, he escorted her off the terrace and down into the gardens.
 And damn him and all his people unto the nineteenth generation, he was right.

 “I talked.
 You talked, though you said precious little.”